gvwilson/sensibleadventures/coriandel/coriandel.md

 -----

-## Vurt's Gloves
+## Then: Vurt's Gloves

 Ishad told me once that you can't ever know the whole story about anything.
 You can't even say that you know the important bits, because the bits that are important to you aren't necessarily important to everyone else.

-"So what's the point?"
+"So whad's th' poind?"
 I asked.
-I was holding a wet towel against my nose, so my words came out muffled.
+I was holding a wet towel against my nose, which made my words come out muffled.
+That, and the fact that my nose was broken at the time.

 He shrugged.
 "Better half a meal than none.
 Don't press so hard, it's not a tourniquet."

-"I don't think it's doing any good."
+"I do't thig id's doig ady good."

-"Would have if you'd come to see me right away," he said sharply.
-"Here, let me have another look."
+"Well, you'd be doing a damn sight better if you'd come to see me right away," he said sharply.
+"Let me have another look."

-I took the towel away and looked at him defiantly.
-My nose was starting to swell.
+I took the towel away and glared at him defiantly.
+My nose had swollen and was changing color.
 If I turned my head too quickly, it took the insides of my ears a moment to catch up.

 Ishad shook his head.
 "Bloody mess.
-What were you doing looking at gloves, anyway?
-I've got plenty of old gloves you can borrow."
+Why were you looking at gloves, anyway?
+I've got plenty of old ones you can borrow."

 Which wasn't the point, but at thirteen I didn't expect grownups to understand.
 I hadn't really gone to the market that day to look for gloves.
-I just hadn't wanted to go home after school.
-Kerrem had just been put in charge of the group I was in.
-He'd been trying to teach us fractions all week, but I couldn't make soup or stew out of them.
-Being stupid made me feel angry.
+I just hadn't wanted to go home.
+Kerrem had taken over teaching the group I was in at school.
+He'd been explaining fractions to us all week, but I still couldn't make soup or stew out of them, and being stupid made me feel too angry for chores.

-What was worse, Kerrem obviously loved teaching as much as he loved reading and poetry and all the rest of it.
+What made it worse was that Kerrem obviously loved teaching as much as he loved reading and poetry and all the rest of it.
 He'd get his bookster''s license the day he turned sixteen, marry someone who knew more about Darpani clan ballads than she did about cooking, and live happily ever after.
 And me?
-I was going to be a rat catcher like my father, just one step up from cleaning gutters or selling coffee.
+I was going to be a rat catcher like my father, just one step up from cleaning gutters or tanning leather.

-So instead of going home to work on spring traps and mineral powders, I turned left on Second Moon Street, spent five minutes stacking boxes for Aziz's mother in exchange for a tangerine, and lost myself in the market.
-There were marionettes from Ensworth and Colway with swords and shields in their hands, and a matching pair of newly-made swords at Old Gallant's, and flags of all sizes, and riding cloaks whose silk linings were as red as blood, and there, tied together with a length of black ribbon, a pair of dueling gloves exactly the right size for my hands.
+So instead of going home to make spring traps and stupid mineral powders, I turned left on Second Moon Street, spent five minutes stacking boxes for Aziz's mother in exchange for a tangerine, and lost myself in the market.
+There were marionettes from Chaghan and Gandan with swords and shields in their hands, and a matching pair of newly-made swords at Old Gallant's, and flags of all sizes, and riding cloaks whose silk linings were as red as blood, and there, tied together with a length of black ribbon, a pair of dueling gloves exactly my size.

 The gloves were black goatskin leather with thin steel plates sewn on the backs.
 The palms were sanded and whipped to give a sure grip.
-They probably cost more than my parents earned in two busy weeks.
+They probably cost more than my parents earned together in two busy weeks.

-I studied them hungrily.
+I don't know if I drooled or not.
 The ribbon that held them together was looped through the wicker shelf they lay on to stop passers by picking them up.
 The stall keeper was busy talking to a Darpani about mending a hat.
-He glanced at me but didn't shoo me away, so I put my satchel down and fingered the top glove.
+He glanced at me but didn't shoo me away, so I put my satchel down and fingered them.
 The leather was just the slightest bit stiff so that the gloves would mold themselves to their wearer's hands.
 I'd outgrow them in a year, but so what?
-Girls would pay a lot more attention in that year to a young bravo in gloves like those than they would to an apprentice rat catcher.
+Girls would pay a lot more attention to a young bravo in gloves like those than they would to an apprentice rat catcher.

-That's when the two boys who'd been walking by started making jokes about how tough Coriandel's rats must be if you needed gear like that to handle them.
+That's when the two boys behind me started making jokes about how tough Coriandel's rats must be if you needed gear like that to handle them.
+They were from the school up the street from mine, one with proper wooden shutters on its windows and a teacher who was actually sober most of the time.
+I don't know why the recognized me, but it was pretty clear from the sneers and sniggers that they did.

+Yeah, Coriandel's rats must be pretty tough.
 Or maybe the rats weren't tough.
-Maybe the rat catcher's boy was just scared of getting nipped or scratched.
+Maybe the rat catcher's boy was just scared of getting his pretty little hands scratched.
 Maybe he should try gardening instead.
 Oh, no, wait, then there would be thistles and thorns.

 "The easiest fights to win are the ones you don't have," Ishad told me, time and time again.
-Besides, they were older than me---fourteen or fifteen---and there were two of them.
+Besides, they were older than me---fifteen or sixteen---and there were two of them.
 I picked up my satchel and walked away, but they followed me.

 Looking back, I guess they were just bored.
-Or maybe they were like me.
-Maybe they couldn't afford any of the things they wanted either, and pushing someone like me around was just a way to take their minds off it for a while.
+Or maybe they couldn't afford the things they wanted either, and pushing someone around was a way to take their minds off it for a while.
 Whatever the reason, they kept pace a few strides behind me, still cracking jokes.
 If I was that afraid of rats, I must sleep with a night light.
 Or with my mother.
 Yeah, that was it---I probably still slept with my mother.
 Hey, maybe that's what the gloves were for...

-That's when I discovered that sometimes walking away isn't the right thing to do.
-Kerrem put it into words for me later.
-"Sometimes," he said, trying his best to look profound, "Sometimes violence does less harm to your soul than silence."

-I didn't know anything about souls.
-All I knew was that I'd had enough.
+I asked Ishad afterward if he'd ever actually walked away from any fights.
+"Plenty," he said.
+"Well, some.
+A few, anyway.
+I must have done."

 Five strides ahead, a narrow alley ran off to my right between a warehouse and a tinsmith's.
 With a quick glance over my shoulder, I ducked into it as if to run away, dropped my satchel on the cobblestones, and kicked the first boy in the plums as he came around the corner.